 Having spent more than 25 years in a variety of roles across the legal services industry, Mitch Kowalski argues there are better ways to deliver legal services; ways that reduce costs for law firms and clients, enhance the lawyer-client relationship and improve access to justice.
-Asian-mena Counsel asked Mitch Kowalski a few short questions about where the industry is going.
+The In-House Community’s Tim Gilkison asked Mitch Kowalski a few short questions about where the industry is going.

 Among other things, your new book, will discuss ‘law as a team sport’.
 What do you mean by that?